griffio/griffio.github.io/_posts/2024-07-10-More-SqlDelight-Using-Json-With-PostgreSQL.md

 ### Example

-Store and retrieve complex JSON objects in your database.
+Store and retrieve complex JSON/JSONB objects in your database.

 **Repository**